Wrapped AVAX (WAVAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped AVAX Price Prediction for 2025–2050

-According to your Wrapped AVAX price prediction, the value of WAVAX is expected to change by 238.64%, reaching a price of 73.5516USD by 2050.
+According to your Wrapped AVAX price prediction, the value of WAVAX is expected to change by 238.64%, reaching a price of 70.2330USD by 2050.

 Short Term Wrapped AVAX Price Prediction For Today, Tomorrow, This Week, and 30 Days